“Mom, I want to take a trip by myself.”

-My immediate reaction is to tell her no. Are you crazy?!?!?!
+My immediate reaction is to tell her “No. Are you crazy?!?!?!”

 The “let me think about it” line bought me some time.

-So she got the green light, but still trying to wield some kind of control, I talked her into an international cruise instead of Iceland.
+In the end, she got the green light, but still trying to wield some kind of control, I talked her into an international cruise instead of Iceland.
 Something about her being on a boat with a bunch of other people just felt safer than sending her to some hotel all by herself.

 True to her nature though, she had to throw me a curve ball.
 She found a gorgeous cottage in Scotland on AirBnB that she fell in love with.
-Next thing I know she’s already reserved it and sent off for her passport.
+Next thing I know, she’s already reserved it and sent off for her passport.

-So if you find yourself with a child that is in that awkward stage of later teenage years and early twenties, where they are trying to establish their independence, but kinda still need you, and they present you with something ambitious that you think might be too much for them.
+So, if you find yourself with a child that is in that awkward stage of later teenage years and early twenties, where they are trying to establish their independence, but kinda still need you, and they present you with something ambitious that you think might be too much for them.
 Take a breath and don’t automatically say no. Does your opposition honestly come from a place of needed protection and guidance, or is it more about you and fears of being out of control?
 Take as many precautions as are available, trust that you have raised them well, and let them go.
 It could lead to a lot of growth, for them and for you.